rabbitmq/ra/docs/internals/STATE_MACHINE_TUTORIAL.md

 ```

-This would ensure that any entries added to the log are applied against the active machine version
+This would ensure that any entries added to the log are applied against the
-at the time they were added, leading to a deterministic outcome.
+active machine version at the time they were added, leading to a deterministic
+outcome.

 For smaller (but still breaking) changes that can be handled in the original
-module it is also possible to switch based on the `machine_version` key included in the meta
+module it is also possible to switch based on the `machine_version` key
-data passed to `apply/3`.
+included in the meta data passed to `apply/3`.

+NB: when using the latter approach combined with state upgrades the `init/1`
+callback needs to return the v0 version of the state to ensure the state upgrade
+code works as expected.
+It is recommended that if large change to the state
+record needs to be made to use the multiple modules approach.

 ### Runtime Behaviour